Module: Lich::Common::GUI::Accessibility

 This method returns an undefined value.

-Adds keyboard navigation capabilities to a widget.
+Adds keyboard navigation properties to a widget.

 Parameters: